vadece3/Attendance_App/README.md

 3-	Import a new class list to add to the already present class list (updating the existing class list with another class list).

-4-	Take attendance-> Here the attendance can be taken per date and each attendance date is given a particular mark i.e today`s attendance can be taken on 10 and tomorrow`s attendance can be taken on 5 and so un.
+4-	Take attendance-> Here the attendance can be taken per date and each attendance date is given a particular mark i.e today's attendance can be taken on 10 and tomorrow's attendance can be taken on 5 and so un.

 5-	View the attendance statistics of each student in percentage.
 You can also modify a student`s presence status.